 OVERVIEW

-FPD has been active in mental health since 2012and violence prevention from much earlier.
+FPD has been active in mental health since 2012 and violence prevention from much earlier.
 Our work in mental health cuts across all FPDs major priority areas namely:

 Providing high-quality affordable education